 Regardless of how fastidious or organized you are as a parent, the odds of remembering to pack every single piece of baby gear every time you leave the house are not high.
 You’re going to forget shit.
 Get use to it.
 Or, get a GearEye.

-There are currently 2 styles of GearEye available: the aforementioned stand-alone dongle that’s designed to fit in the bag, and a folio phone case (that doubles as a charger) for iPhones and Samsung Galaxies.
+There are currently two styles of GearEye available: the aforementioned stand-alone dongle that’s designed to fit in the bag, and a folio phone case (that doubles as a charger) for iPhones and Samsung Galaxy smartphones.
 Both need to be charged daily, although the RFID stickers are battery-free and will last much longer than a travel-sized pack of Wet Ones.
-You can buy 20 extra tags (5 metal + 10 non-metal tags), for about $10.
+You can buy 20 extra tags (5 metal + 10 non-metal tags) for about $10.

 GearEye’s already obliterated their Kickstarter goal — it’s technically designed for photographers and a lot of them seem to love the concept — but feel free to pre-order away.
 Just know that they don’t ship until July, so you’ve got a few more months of lamenting about how damn organized you use to be every time you forget Junior’s lunch.